 - Three letters of recommendation from individuals knowledgeable of your potential for advanced academic study (must include academic recommendation)

 - International students must submit additional documentation.
-This program is an online program with mandatory on-campus meetings.
-Students admitted to this program are not eligible to obtain a student visa (F visa).
-Students with all other visa types are eligible.
+This program can be completed online or on-campus.
+Admitted students are eligible to obtain a student visa (F visa).

 Submit all application materials to the Office of Graduate Programs by 5 p.m. on the day of the application deadline.
 This program offers rolling admission with monthly application reviews.
 To be considered for admission, all application materials must be submitted on or before: